pi-star-2025/pi_star/Misc/Real_VR/Supporting/heart_meditation.md

 ## 360 Vision of Blood

-The goal is to have your blood be as intelligent as possible, to be able to see in any many ways as possible.
+The goal is to have your blood be as intelligent as possible (to be able to see in as many ways as possible).

-The ways blood moves and can move has a significant on what you do each day/night.
+The ways blood moves and *can move* have a significant impact on what you do each day/night.

 Increasing the vision of the heart improves ability to fight illness (RNA), epigenetic expression (DNA), updates unconscious behaviors (ex: PTSD, OCD), and simplifies biological processes.